v0.2.0 shipped · MIT licensed · Self-hosted

 Coming soon

-Everything in the open-source gateway, plus the dashboard, live analytics, budget alerts, webhooks, and team seats teams pay for.
+Everything in the open-source firewall, plus the spend dashboard, cost-per-customer analytics, budget alerts, webhooks, and team seats.
+Free tier, no credit card.